its-a-jo/odin-recipes/README.md

     git log = see snapshots
     git push origin main = push to GitHub repository
 - commit every meaningful change in code to create timeline

+self relfection
+    forgot to commit lemonade and pizza recipes apart if anything had happened, I'd have lost both files SOLUTION
+    commit after creating and adding boiler frame for each HTML file, then again when adding content- AND in the middle of content creation if I need to leave my work station